 *Note: As a project of the Tides Center, CorpWatch is fiscally and legally accountable to the Tides Center Board of Directors.

 Other CorpWatch Advisory Board Members

 Michael Dorsey, Assistant Professor, Dartmouth College

-Jeanne Gauna, South West Organizing Project - in memorium
+Jeanne Gauna, South West Organizing Project - in memoriam

 Tom Goldtooth, Indigenous Environmental Network

-Richard Grossman, Program on Corporations, Law and Democracy - in memorium
+Richard Grossman, Program on Corporations, Law and Democracy - in memoriam

 Nicholas Hildyard, The Corner House, England